-Anyone remember Forty Hours?
+Does anyone remember Forty Hours?

 Well, that was the period of time the priests would remove the Eucharist from the little house on the altar and display it outside of its home.
-For 40 hours, we altar boys would stand watch over it, just to protect it from any non-believers or heathens bent on destruction of the Faith.
+For 40 hours, we altar boys would stand to watch over it, just to protect it from any non-believers or heathens bent on the destruction of the Faith.
 I always admired the priest when he’d show up and then prostrate himself on the hard marble floor of the church in honor of the Host.
 I wish I could be as humble in all of my dealings in life.